speedata/publisher/doc/manual/doc/description-en/publisherusage.md

 search box.
 On Linux, it depends on the distribution you use, but there is usually a menu entry called “Terminal”.

-This is what the terminal window on Linux looks like.
+This is what the terminal window on Mac looks like.
 On other systems it should be similar:

 {{ img . "terminal.png" }}